Privacy Policy | Link (original) (raw)

 b.
 Your data protection rights

-Depending on your location and subject to applicable law, you may have the following rights regarding the Personal Data we control about you:
+Depending on your location and subject to applicable law, you may have the following rights regarding the Personal Data we process about you as a data controller:

 You may have additional rights, depending on applicable law, over your Personal Data.
 For example, see the Jurisdiction-specific provisions section under United States below.